 2. Do not leave empty spaces when packing sensitive items.

-If there is room in the box for fragile items to move around, then there is a higher risk of having something break during the move.
+If there is room in the box for fragile items to move around, there is a higher risk of breaking during the move.
 You’ll want to avoid overpacking because the added weight and pressure can also cause damage.
 The items should be secure enough so that they aren’t moving around at all.

 3. Isolate your antiques if moving by yourself.

-Some people load their antiques in their vehicles instead of the truck as a way to protect the items.
-If you’re completing a DIY move, then it helps to isolate your sensitive belongings so that other pieces don’t fall on them accidentally.
-When you hire professional movers to get you into your new place, then let them know what boxes and wrapped items are fragile so that everything receives the care it deserves.
+Some people load their antiques in their vehicles instead of the truck to protect the items.
+If you’re completing a DIY move, it helps isolate your sensitive belongings so that other pieces don’t fall on them accidentally.
+When you hire professional movers to get you into your new place, let them know what boxes and wrapped items are fragile so that everything receives the care it deserves.

 4. Pack sensitive items in an upright, secure manner.